Proposed Japanese invasion of Australia during World War II: Debate between the Army and Navy

 The possibility of invading Australia was discussed by the Japanese Army and Navy on several occasions in February 1942.
 On 6 February the Navy Ministry formally proposed a plan in which eastern Australia would be invaded at the same time other Japanese forces captured Fiji, Samoa, and New Caledonia, and this was again rejected by the Army.

-On 14 February, the day before Singapore was captured, the Army and Navy sections of the Imperial General Headquarters again discussed invading Australia and during this discussion Captain Tomioka argued that it would be possible to take Australia with a "token force".
+On 14 February, the day before Singapore was captured, the Army and Navy sections of the Imperial General Headquarters again discussed invading Australia.
+During this discussion Captain Tomioka argued that it would be possible to take Australia with a "token force".
 This statement was labelled "so much gibberish" in the Imperial General Headquarters' secret diary.
 General Tomoyuki Yamashita:

 He said that after he had taken Singapore, he wanted to discuss with Tojo a plan for the invasion of Australia...
 Tojo turned down the plan, making the excuse of lengthened supply lines, which would be precarious and open to enemy attack...

-The dispute between the Army and Navy was settled in late February with a decision to isolate rather than invade Australia.
+In late February, the dispute between the Army and Navy was settled with a decision to isolate rather than invade Australia.
 The Army continued to maintain its view that invading Australia was impractical, but agreed to extend Japan's strategic perimeter and cut Australia off from the US by invading Fiji, Samoa, and New Caledonia in the so-called Operation FS.
 The question of whether to invade Australia was discussed by Imperial Headquarters for the last time on 27 February and in this meeting the Army stated that it believed that Australia was defended by a 600,000-strong military force.

-During a further meeting held on 4 March the Imperial Headquarters formally agreed to a "Fundamental Outline of Recommendations for Future War Leadership" which relegated the option of invading Australia as a "future option" only if all other plans went well.
+On 4 March, the Imperial Headquarters formally agreed to a "Fundamental Outline of Recommendations for Future War Leadership", which relegated the option of invading Australia as a "future option" only if all other plans went well.
 This plan was presented to the Emperor by Prime Minister Hideki Tōjō and in effect ended discussion of invading Australia.
-The FS Operation was not implemented, however, due to Japan's defeats in the Battle of the Coral Sea and Battle of Midway and was cancelled on 11 July 1942.
+The FS Operation was not implemented, due to Japan's defeats in the Battle of the Coral Sea and Battle of Midway, and was cancelled on 11 July 1942.